microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-team-and-channel.md

 ---
-title: "Get change notifications for changes (create, update, and delete) in team and channels using Microsoft Graph"
+title: "Get change notifications for teams and channels using Microsoft Graph"
-description: "Get change notifications for changes (create, update, and delete) in team and channels using Microsoft Graph"
+description: "Learn how to get notifications for changes (create, update, and delete) for teams and channels using Microsoft Graph APIs"
 author: "anandab"
 localization_priority: Priority
 ms.prod: "microsoft-teams"
 ms.custom: scenarios:getting-started
 ---

-# Get change notifications for team and channel using Microsoft Graph
+# Get change notifications for teams and channels using Microsoft Graph

+Change notifications enable you to subscribe to changes (create, update, and delete) to teams and channel.
+You can get notified whenever a team or channel is created, updated or deleted.
+You can also get the resource data in the notifications and therefore avoid calling the API to get the payload.

-### Subscribe to changes in any team at tenant level
+## Subscribe to changes in any team at tenant level

-To get change notifications for all changes related to any team (create, update, and delete) in a tenant, subscribe to `/teams`.
+To get change notifications for all changes (create, update, and delete) related to any team in a tenant, subscribe to `/teams`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 #### Permissions